-The advantage of joining the block classes is enjoying a constantly changing selection of asanas with easier and harder options to suit how you feel that class.
-The one and half hour classes allows time for moving, relaxing and brief pranayama and stillness, with friendly sized groups, with an experienced teacher you can gain the most from your weekly class.
+Join the block classes to enjoy a constantly changing selection of asanas with easier and harder options to suit how you feel that here and now.
+A one and half hour classes allows time for moving, relaxing and brief pranayama and stillness, Working in friendly sized groups, with an experienced teacher you can gain the most from your weekly class.
 Try to arrive early so you can settle, we start promptly which gives time to pack up comfortably and head home at end.

 Day time classes: